Clan Marjoribanks: 16th century

 The Marjoribanks came to prominence in the early sixteenth century, when the Court of Session, the civil section of the Supreme Court of Scotland, was reinstituted in its modern form by King James V of Scotland in 1532.
 Thomas Marjoribanks of that Ilk, son of Philip Marjoribanks, was one of ten advocates appointed as procurators, or pleaders, before the Lords of the Court of Session.
 Four centuries before the introduction of legal aid the Scottish Courts recognised the need for the poor to be represented by able lawyers, and in March 1535, Thomas was appointed advocate 'for the puir' with a salary of £10 Scots per annum.
 He willingly accepted the post, but waived his right to the salary.
 His public-spirited nature was rewarded when he became Lord Provost of Edinburgh in 1540, representing the city in the Parliament of Scotland of that year, and again in 1546.
 He had acquired land at Ratho near Edinburgh by a charter of 1539 which enabled him, ten years later, to assume the title, 'Lord Ratho', on his appointment as a judge.
 He became the Lord Clerk Register and acquired more land at Spotts and in Annandale, Dumfries and Galloway.

 17th to 18th century

-After Lord Ratho died, the chiefship devolved on his grandson, Thomas, who sold Ratho in 1614.
+After Lord Ratho died, the chiefship devolved on his grandson, Thomas, who sold Ratho in 1614 to James Duncan.
 The family acquired lands at Balbardie around 1624.
 Christian Marjoribanks, Ratho's great-grandniece, married George Heriot, goldsmith and financier to King James VI of Scotland, founder of the famous Edinburgh school George Heriot's School which still bears his name.
 Heriot was so wealthy that he reputedly kept his purse filled with gold, and to the citizens of Edinburgh he was known as 'Jinglin' Geordie'.

 Andrew Marjoribanks of Balbardie and of that Ilk was another distinguished lawyer who was appointed Writer to the King in 1716.
 He acted as agent for James Sandilands, 7th Lord Torphichen and was commissary of Edinburgh, an important post in the administration of estates of the deceased.